mia-platform/documentation/docs/marketplace/add_to_marketplace/marketplace_items_accessibility.md

 Otherwise, in order to grant access to others Companies, you should provide them with a **Provider** that has the required permissions to access your Marketplace item repository and make it accessible to other companies.

-Firstly, you need to connect the Provider you wish to use for this purpose to your company using the Mia-Platform Console.
+First, you need to connect to your Company the Provider you want to use for this purpose, by using the Mia-Platform Console.
 Detailed instructions on how to connect a Provider for Marketplace purposes can be found on [this page](/development_suite/set-up-infrastructure/configure-provider.mdx#connect-a-provider-for-marketplace).

 :::info
-Remember to set the accessibility of the provider to be accessible by other Companies in the "**Provider Details**" step or by editing the existing Provider.
+Remember to set the accessibility of the Provider in the "**Provider Details**" step or by editing the existing Provider, in order to make it accessible by other Companies .
 :::

 After creating and connecting your provider, you can return to the CMS and edit the `providerId` property (using the providerId of the provider you connected in the step before) of the marketplace item that you wish to publish.